 Have you ever wondered about the difference between national banks and community banks?
 We’re here to tell you it goes way beyond convenience, and straight to the heart of important issues that affect all of us.

 Many local banks also offer added conveniences and perks for people who serve their community, like teachers, policemen, firemen, and other service professionals.
-In fact, at Gateway Bank, we have a special account made just for folks like this, which we call our Service First Checking Account.
-It’s our way of saying “thank you” to people who make our hometown such a great place to live.
+For example, at Gateway Bank, we have a special account made just for folks like this: our Service First Checking Account.
+It’s our way of saying “thank you” to people who make Arizona such a great place to live.

-When you keep your money with a local bank like Gateway, it’s directly invested back into local business.
-Community banks lend money to small businesses in the area, building a robust, stable economy for our towns, creating more jobs for you and your neighbors, and spurring growth for other locally owned businesses.
+On the other hand, small businesses are the heart of local banks.
+When you keep your money with a community bank or credit union, it’s directly invested back into local businesses.
+Community banks lend money to small businesses in the area, building a robust, stable economy for our towns, creating more jobs for you and your neighbors, and spurring growth for other locally owned companies.

-Here at Gateway (as well as other community banks in Mesa, AZ, and across the nation) the managing staff and bank owners actually live in the communities we serve.
-That means the focus stays on Main Street, not Wall Street.
+What’s more, the staff and owners of local banks and credit unions actually live in the communities they serve.
 Local banks don’t gamble with your money or focus on looking for high-stakes rewards.
-Instead, we invest in something safe and close to home: local businesses and entrepreneurs we know by name.
-This difference of priorities really means a different way of doing business altogether.
+Instead, they invest in something safe and close to home: local businesses and entrepreneurs they know by name.
+This difference of priorities means a different way of doing business altogether.

-Finally, a lot of national banks feel impersonal because they’re intent on getting tons of customers and spending as little time as possible with each one.
-Local banks focus on things that are important to you, like treating staff and clients like family, spending one-on-one time to build meaningful relationships, and making sure each person has the best experience possible.
+Remember when you had a banker, not just a bank?
+You could meet with them or call them directly to get answers and fast service.
+At national banks, you rarely get this experience because they’re more focused on getting tons of customers than spending time with each one.
+In contrast, local banks focus on things that are important to you, such as treating staff and clients like family, building meaningful relationships with you, and making sure each person has the best experience possible.